Bezawit Abebe was about to get on a plane to Israel when she talked to J.

 “I’m so excited,” she said.
 “I don’t remember myself being so excited to go anywhere.”

 Abebe didn’t grow up in Israel.
-But the 32-year-old, who is completing a Ph.D. in law at Golden Gate University in San Francisco, has had an unusual life path: Born in Ethiopia, she’s now an Israeli citizen and a Jew, even though neither of those facts were true just a few years ago.
+But the 32-year-old, who is completing a Ph.D. in law at Golden Gate University in San Francisco, has had an unusual life path: Born in Ethiopia, she’s now an Israeli citizen and a Jew, even though neither of those facts was true just a few years ago.

 “Every story is so different,” she said.